ppy/osu-wiki/news/2022-09-27-changes-to-osu-taiko-sr-and-pp.md

 In the star rating part of this rework, we have focused on "stamina" and "colour" skills.

-Performance points have seen significant changes to mod multipliers and a broad change to how accuracy is calculated.
-Please note however that these changes are *experimental* and did not receive as much scrutiny as the rest of the rework.
-Consider leaving feedback if you find anything that feels especially unusual.
+Performance points have seen significant balancing changes regarding mod-specific performance point multipliers and a broad change to how accuracy is calculated.
+These kinds of changes are greatly affected by community perception, so consider leaving feedback if you find anything that feels especially unusual.

 Without further ado, let's get into the nitty-gritty of these changes.